blinkfox/hexo-theme-matery/README.md

 ### Modify social links

-In the `/layout/_partial/social-link.ejs` file of the theme, you can modify or add the social link address you need.
+In the theme `_config.yml` file, the configuration of `QQ`, `GitHub` and mailbox is supported by default.
+In the `/layout/_partial/social-link.ejs` file of the theme, you can add or modify the social link address as you need.
 To add a link, please refer to the following code:

 ```html
 <a href="https://github.com/blinkfox" class="tooltipped" target="_blank" data-tooltip="访问我的GitHub" data-position="top" data-delay="50">